AnthonyLopez1120/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+        YOU CAN USE EXPRESS TO CREATE CUSTOM MIDDLEWARE SERVER SIDE ROUTING WITH EXPRESS

 - [ ] Describe Middleware?
+        MIDDLEWARE EXTENDS THE FEATURES OF THE EXPRESS FRAMEWORK THEY ARE FUNCTIONS THAT HANDLE TASK LIKE AUTHENTICATION

 - [ ] Describe a Resource?
+        A RESOURCE IS ACCESSED VIA A UNIQUE URI AND CAN HAVE MULTIPLE REPRESENTATIONS GET POST PUT AND DELETE ARE SOME EXAMPLES

 - [ ] What can the API return to help clients know if a request was successful?
+        200 AND 201

 - [ ] How can we partition our application into sub-applications?
+        NEW FILES FOR ROUTES

 ## Minimum Viable Product